 The Sakai 301 locomotive

 The Sakai 301 locomotive was die-cast and looks like a Lionel 675 shrunk down to the size of a Marx 999.
-It’s about 2 1/2 inches too short to be a 1:64 scale model of the Pennsylvania K5, though its height and width are about right, but it looked more detailed and costly than anything Marx made in its price range.
+It’s about 2 1/2 inches too short to be a 1:64 scale model of the Pennsylvania K5, though its height and width are about right.
+It looked more detailed and costly than anything Marx made in its price range.
 It also runs really well, as long as the reverse unit isn’t too dirty–a malady most postwar-era trains share.

 The tender, made of pressed tinplate, closely resembles the Marx tender it directly competed with, but there are subtle differences.
-The most noticeable difference is that Marx’s tender was slightly wedge-shaped, while the Sakai tender was squared off.
+The most noticeable difference is that Marx’s tender has a slight wedge shape.
+Sakai squared its tender off.
 Marx’s design disguised the differences across its product lines, and Sakai had no reason to do that.
 That’s why I think Sakai made its own tooling, and didn’t blindly copy Marx.

 Hutton and Pacific

-Sakai’s rolling stock was a nearly exact copy of Marx’s 3/16 tin lithographed trains, placed on Lionel-sized trucks with a Lionel-compatible knuckle coupler made of sheet metal.
+Sakai’s rolling stock was a nearly exact copy of Marx’s 3/16 tin lithographed trains, with Lionel-sized trucks and a Lionel-compatible knuckle coupler made of sheet metal.

 Unlike U.S.-made trains that often had real brand names on them, Sakai used the name of a fictional railroad.
 They meant to label them “Hudson and Pacific,” which would have reached nearly across the entire United States, but the early trains were misspelled “Hutton and Pacific.”
 Sakai corrected the error in later runs.
 This variant is rather rare.